Best time to travel to Washington

 Cedar Creek Grist Mill, Woodland, Washington

-Located in the Pacific Northwest, Washington boasts a diverse landscape consisting of fjords, mountain ranges, glaciers, rainforests, and semi-arid regions.
-You won't be disappointed if you choose to explore the state during the change of seasons.
-Despite being called "evergreen," Washington has plenty of yellow, orange, and red during fall, and its natural landscapes look simply stunning.
 Fall foliage in the eastern part of the state appears in late September.
 However, the most vibrant colors and massive foliage displays can be seen in October.
-The first half of October is the best for fall foliage drives in the mountains of Western Washington.
-The second half is the best time to view foliage spots at lower elevations.
-Sometimes the fall foliage season can stretch into November.
+The first half of October is the best time for fall foliage drives in the mountains of Western Washington.
+The second half suits the best time to view leaf-peeping spots at lower elevations.
+Sometimes, the fall foliage season can stretch into November.
 However, in cases of heavy rain, leaves can fall off quite early.

 Leavenworth